 Safety glasses have hard or soft nose pieces, padded temples, and a variety of other features that improve comfort without adding great cost

-Safety glasses come in many styles from the Buddy Holly heavy frames to the old visitor specs, frameless lens, frames with football logos, aviator metal frames, and the most stylish wraparound glasses
+Safety glasses come in many styles from the Buddy Holly heavy frames to the old visitor specs, frameless lenses, frames with football logos, aviator metal frames, and the most stylish wraparound glasses

-Tinted safety glasses are now common that rival the most expensive commercial sunglasses but cost much less and are safer
+Tinted safety glasses are now common and rival the most expensive commercial sunglasses but cost much less and are safer

 What are the lenses made of in your safety glasses?

 Most non-prescription ( Plano ) safety glasses have polycarbonate lenses